-Meet the College Students Who Are Bringing a Beloved Restaurant to KC
+Meet the College Student Who's Bringing a Beloved Restaurant to KC

 Many entrepreneurs get their start by seeing a need and filling it.
 Others are just hungry to start something new.
 Osama Hanif embodies both.